dhruv-bhoir-ai/student-pass-fail-prediction/README.md

-# 🎓 Student Pass/Fail Prediction System
+# 🎓 Pass/Fail Prediction System

 A machine learning-based web application that generates professional student report cards and predicts whether a student will pass or fail using **Logistic Regression**.
 Built with **Python** and **Streamlit**, the application provides an interactive interface with live report previews and automatic result generation.